Twizwei/maskrcnn_detector/README.md

 # maskrcnn_detector
-For 3D BBox inputs.
+This repo is trying to implement the pipeline proposed by the paper [3D Bounding Box Estimation Using Deep Learning and Geometry](https://arxiv.org/pdf/1612.00496.pdf).
 Thanks to [Hongyuan](https://github.com/dashidhy) for implementing [deep 3D bbox](https://github.com/dashidhy/3D-BBox).

-This repo is trying to implement the pipeline proposed by the paper [3D Bounding Box Estimation Using Deep Learning and Geometry](https://arxiv.org/pdf/1612.00496.pdf).

 ## Step 1: Download